materialsproject/workshop/index.md

      style="margin: 1em 0; width=800px">

 The walk from downtown is a bit steep, so you may wish to board a campus shuttle.

+### Still have questions?
+If you have any further questions, you can find some more helpful info and confact information [here](https://www.eiseverywhere.com/407381).